SAVING A Civil Rights Legacy

 The WCLC, the Los Angeles based fundraising and Special Events division of SCLC founded by Rev. Martin Luther King

-Sample News clippings 1960-1963 from the Los Angeles Black Press that are part of the Archive of Rev. Dr. John N .
+Sample News clippings 1960-1963 from The Los Angeles Times and Los Angeles Sentinel that are part of the Archive of Rev. Dr. John N .
 Doggett Jr

 Los Angeles City Hall 1962 News conference with Supervisor Kenneth Hahn, Reverends John N Doggett Jr, Maurice Dawkins, and unidentified community representative.

-This photo is one of many in this archive documenting the Los Angeles Faith Community role to address racial bias and Civil Rights in pre 1965 Watts Riots Los Angeles.
+These photos are typical of those in this archive documenting the Los Angeles Faith Community role to address racial bias and Civil Rights in pre 1965 Watts Riots Los Angeles.
 Reverends Doggett and Dawkins were the epicenter of this important work

 Reverend Doggett moved from Los Angeles to St Louis in 1965 where he became a St Louis Civil Rights icon compared by some to be "The Medgar Evers of St Louis".